mitlex/LIFOandFIFOAccounting/README.md

 Developed a C++ program using the Stack and Queue data structures with the following features:

-	• Allows a user to input a number of share purchases made up of a stock name, share price and number of shares purchased
+	• Allow a user to input a number of share purchases made up of a stock name, share price and number of shares purchased
 	• The user can query a certain number of shares of a stock they have purchased to determine its cost according to the LIFO and FIFO accounting methods